-- Obtain a C License from Nation
+- Obtain a C Licence from Nation

 - Gain Regional/National judging experience

 - Attend an International Judging Clinic.

 - Satisfactory completion of steno/written exam at an International Clinic.

-- If prerequisite for judging experience is met, the judge is eligible to obtain an international license.
-(See 3311.6 Qualifications License) Licensed
+- If prerequisite for judging experience is met, the judge is eligible to obtain an international Licence.
+(See 3311.6 Qualifications - Licence)